-Not later than 21 days after the purchase and sale contract is entered into, or prior to the sale or exchange of real property if no purchase and sale agreement exists, for the purchase of real property, or prior to the acquisition of a leaseholder interest or other possessory interest in real property, located in the Town of Berlin, the landowner shall present the buyer or occupant with a disclosure notification which states the following:

-"It is the policy of this community to conserve, protect and encourage the maintenance and improvement of agricultural land for the production of food, and other agricultural products, and also for its natural and ecological value.
+Not later than 21 days after the purchase and sale contract is entered into, or prior to the sale or exchange of real property if no purchase and sale agreement exists, for the purchase of real property, or prior to the acquisition of a leaseholder interest or other possessory interest in real property, located in the Town of Berlin, the landowner shall present the buyer or occupant with a any land use regulation, which is properly the subject of disclosure notification which states the following: "It is the policy of this community to conserve, protect and encourage the maintenance and improvement of agricultural land for the production of food, and other agricultural products, and also for its natural and ecological value.
 This disclosure notification is to inform buyers or occupants that the property they are about to acquire or occupy lies within a town where farming activities occur.
 Such farming activities may include, but are not limited to, activities that cause noise, dust and odors.
 Buyers or occupants are also informed that the buyers' property within the Town may be impacted by commercial agricultural operations."
 A copy of the disclosure notification shall be given on a form prepared by the Town and shall be signed by the landowner prior to the sale, purchase, exchange or occupancy of such real property.
-A copy of the disclosure notification must be filed with the Board of Selectmen or its designee prior to the sale, purchase, exchange or occupancy of such real property.
+A copy of the disclosure notification must be filed with the Select Board or its designee prior to the sale, purchase, exchange or occupancy of such real property.
+Amended 6/22/2020 Approved by A.G.
+10/16/2020